-An individual must submit an income tax return if, during the 2013 year of assessment, he or she -
+An individual must submit an income tax return if, during the 2014 year of assessment, he or she -

-- receives income from employment (salary, wages etc.) from more than one employer and which exceeds the tax threshold (see 1 for the tax thresholds for the 2013 year of assessment); - has a capital gain or capital loss exceeding R30 000; - receives any taxable allowance or advance (such as a travel, subsistence, public office, computer or cellular telephone allowance); - receives an income tax return from SARS or is requested in writing to furnish an income tax return regardless of the amount of income received or accrued; - is resident in South Africa, and who - held or owned any funds in foreign currency or assets outside South Africa, if their total value exceeded R100 000 at any time during the year of assessment; - had income or capital gains from foreign currency or assets outside South Africa that could be attributed under the Act; - held a participation right in a controlled foreign company; - receives local interest in excess of the exemption thresholds, being R22 800 if the taxpayer is below the age of 65, and R33 000 if the taxpayer is 65 years or older; and - receives income from any trade (irrespective of what the taxable income or assessed loss is), unless that individual's trade consists solely of employment.
+- receives income from employment (salary, wages etc) from more than one employer and which exceeds the tax threshold (see 1 for the tax thresholds for the 2014 year of assessment); - has a capital gain or capital loss exceeding R30 000; - receives any taxable allowance or advance (such as a travel, subsistence, public office, computer or cellular telephone allowance); - receives an income tax return from SARS or is requested in writing to furnish an income tax return regardless of the amount of income received or accrued; - is resident in South Africa, and who - held or owned any funds in foreign currency or assets outside South Africa, if their total value exceeded R100 000 at any time during the year of assessment;

-The TA Act allows SARS to ask a person to provide biometric information when a person applies to register or confirms a current registration.
+&lt;sup>1 The TA Act allows SARS to ask a person to provide biometric information when a person applies to register or confirms a current registration.
 Biometric information includes fingerprints, facial recognition, vocal recognition and iris or retina recognition.
 Since biometric information is almost impossible to duplicate, unlike a signature for instance, it is an effective prevention against identity theft and fraud.